 Peyton Manning was born in New Orleans, La. on March 24, 1976.
 He played college football for the University of Tennessee from 1994-1997, winning the coveted Maxwell Award and leading the Volunteers to the SEC Championship in his senior season.
 He was selected with the first overall pick of the 1998 NFL Draft by the Indianapolis Colts.
-Manning played a major role in turning around a franchise that had been struggling at the time.
+Manning played a major role in turning around a franchise struggling at the time.
 With Manning at the helm, the Colts won eight division championships, two AFC championships, and a Super Bowl title following the 2006 season.
-Nearly 10 months after undergoing neck surgery, he signed a new five-year contract with the Denver Broncos.
-Manning enjoyed a resurgence in his career with the orange and blue as he led the Broncos to four division championships, two AFC championships, and a Super Bowl 50 victory in what would be his final season.
+Nearly ten months after neck surgery, he signed a new five-year contract with the Denver Broncos.
+Manning enjoyed a resurgence in his career with the orange and blue as he led the Broncos to four division championships, two AFC championships, and a Super Bowl 50 victory in his final season.
 He is regarded as one of the greatest quarterbacks in NFL history.

 American Financing is proud to have Peyton Manning as our endorser.